 noun: [ Ma~Karlu ]

-Inspired by nature, these terms bring timeless and beautiful concepts together for a sense of space and balance.
+Inspired by nature, MAKARLU brings together timeless and beautiful concepts for a sense of space and balance.

 MA is a Japanese word for space which is roughly translated as a ‘gap’, ‘space’, ‘pause’ or the ‘space between elements.’
 It is often described as a consciousness of place, not in the sense of physical elements or structures, but rather in the parallel perceptions of the physical and non-physical.

 A consciousness of ma cannot be achieved through physical elements alone, it requires the imagination of those who experience these elements.
 Ma can be understood as an experiential place understood with an emphasis on ‘the space between’.